rushidshinde/attributes/js_form_validation/README.md

 ### input field type

-set the custom field type so that the patterns will validate according to type
+set the custom field type so that the patterns will validate accordingly

 ```Required*```

 Name: